apptastic-software/fix-log-viewer/README.md

 ### Reading FIX messages from log file
 * Extracts raw FIX messages from file of any format.
 It is enough to have non-encoded messages stored in a file
+* Read compressed log files (zip, gz, 7z, bz2, lz4, xz, and lzma)
+* Support for tailing FIX log file and displays FIX messages in realtime
+* Support for reading FIX log file on a remote machine and displays new FIX messages in real-time

 ### Searching for data
 * Search for exact phrase ("35=D")